rahmaaismail/rahmaaismail/README.md

 Currently working on a Streamlit app and training an LLM from scratch.
 Also ISC2 Certified in Cybersecurity, with hands-on internship experience in cybersecurity.

-**Languages & Tools:**
+**Programming Languages:**
-C · Java · Python · Go · Rust · JavaScript · React · Node.js · SQL
+C · Java · Python · Go · Rust · JavaScript · TypeScript · React · Next.js · Node.js · SQL

 📫 rahma3a.ismail@gmail.com